 What is Crown Rot Disease?

-Crown rot is a disease caused by a soil-borne fungus which can survive in the soil indefinitely.
+Crown rot is a disease caused by a soil-borne fungus that can survive in the soil indefinitely.
 This fungal disease is often favored by wet conditions and heavy soils.
 While symptoms may vary from plant to plant, there is often little you can do once the disease occurs.

 Signs of Crown Rot Disease

 As crown rot progresses, the plant will begin to wilt and quickly die, with younger plants being more susceptible to death.
-Foliage may yellow or even turn a red to purplish color as well.
+Foliage may turn yellow or even a red-purplish color as well.
 In some cases, plant growth may become stunted, yet the plants may still continue to put out blooms, albeit few.
 Trees may develop dark areas on the bark around the crown with dark sap oozing from the edges of the diseased area.

 How Do You Stop Crown Rot?